• Exit Beyond the Streets quickly

 Stress, and the Impact on the Body when Working with Trauma: Exploring Self-care Strategies to Build our Resilience

-Domestic Abuse Related Death Reviews: NEW Expert Input Offer Read More
+Domestic Abuse Related Death Reviews: NEW Expert Input Offer

 At Beyond the Streets we are acutely aware of the high number of homicides of women who sell and/or exchange sex.

-Our experience as an expert panel member on a number of DARDRs over recent years has further highlighted a lack of confidence amongst DARDR panels around how to approach an individual’s involvement in the sex industry.
+Our experiences as expert panel members on Domestic Abuse Related Death Reviews (DARDRs) over recent years have highlighted a lack of confidence amongst DARDR panels on how to approach and respond to an individual’s involvement in the sex industry.

 Find out more about the expert support we can provide to you as a DARDR Chair or panel.